asdfish/empl/README.md

 ```

 # Configuration

 Configuration is done at `${XDG_CONFIG_HOME}/empl/main.lisp` or `${HOME}/.config/empl/main.lisp` using a custom lisp dialect.

 An example configuration file is provided at [./main.lisp](./main.lisp).
+It will also be automatically copied into the path above if it does noe exist.

 The configuration must also be a singular expression, so if you need multiple expressions, put everything in a `progn`.